Duet3D/wiki-content/User_manual/Machine_configuration/Configuration_laser.md

 ```

 ## Using M3 and M5

+> NOTE this is not supported in RRF 3.x.
+Use the G1 S1 method.{.is-warning}

 [M3](/User_manual/Reference/Gcodes/M3) turns the laser on, with the S parameter setting the laser power (0 to 254), before a series corresponding G1 move.
 The relationship between the S parameter and laser power depends on the R parameter that was specified in the M452 command.
 [M5](/User_manual/Reference/Gcodes/M5) turns the laser off after the last G1 move.
 Note there can be issues using this mode as the M-command queue is only 8 commands long, while the G-command queue is 20 commands long.
 You may get stuttering, particularly when raster engraving.
 Best to use G1 with S parameter.
 Only supported in RRF 2.x.